docker/awesome-compose/react-express-mongodb/README.md

 __Explanation of service server__

 - Defining a **nodejs** service as __server__.
 - We named our **node server** container service as **server**.
-Assigning a name to the containers makes it easier to read when there are lot of containers on a machine, it can aslo avoid randomly generated container names.
+Assigning a name to the containers makes it easier to read when there are lot of containers on a machine, it can also avoid randomly generated container names.
 (Although in this case, __container_name__ is also __server__, this is merely personal preference, the name of the service and container do not have to be the same.)
 - Docker container starts automatically if its fails.
 - Building the __server__ image using the Dockerfile from the current directory and passing an argument to the backend(server) `DockerFile`.